Initial Public Offering (IPO)

 That initial investment would have grown to be worth $559,964 if it had been valued at $60.76 per share, which was the 52-week average closing price for Coca-Cola stock as of October 31, 2022—not including dividends.

-Even this has advantages and disadvantages, much like any other type of investment.
+Like any other type of investment, IPOs have both advantages and disadvantages.
 Before making an investment decision, it's crucial to be aware of the drawbacks.

-2. Time commitment
+2) Time commitment

 Before investing, you must comprehensively investigate the company and its track record.
 The company's prospectus contains the same information, but understanding it takes time and effort.

-3. Launch during the
+3) Launch during the

 Most companies go public during a bull market when euphoria is high.
 However, it is often said that you should always go with the flow.
 Thus, most businesses prefer to launch or issue their initial public offerings during the bull phase of the market.